30TilaW/Statistics-Visualiser/README.md

 # Takes .txt file as input, file must include Country Names and the number of gold medals won in each caterogry (Bronze, Gold and Silver)
 # Sample .txt file has been provided, all files must follow the same format to ensure data is read by the program properly
+# Further instructions are in the C files